patrickhuber/patrickhuber.github.io/_posts/2015-10-26-writing-enterprise-class-service-contracts-commands.md

 ## Overview
 In a previous blog post I covered creating enterprise class serivce contracts for reading data.
-In this blog post, I will build off of the previous examples and continue with writing service cotnracts for modifying state.
+In this blog post, I will build off of the previous examples and continue with writing service contracts for modifying state.

 The goal is to follow the CQRS pattern of separating commands and queries in order to keep a clean